 \[F=\{(x_1,f(x_1)), (x_2,f(x_2)),\cdots\}\]

-and the equivalence relation, which we have not yet defined, can also be represented as a set of ordered pairs in this way.
+and an equivalence relation, which we have not yet defined, can also be represented as a set of ordered pairs in this way.

-For this definition to be meaningful, we must first establish the following lemma.2
+For the above definition to make sense, we must first show the following lemma.2

 Proof